Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 5. Improved Quality of Service

-Lowering AHT can improve the quality of support services, ensuring that customers receive efficient and effective support.
+Lower AHT improves the quality of support services, ensuring that customers receive efficient and effective support.

 6. Enhanced Reputation

-Improved AHT can enhance a company’s reputation and reduces customer churn rate for providing high-quality customer service and support.
+Improved AHT can enhance a company’s reputation and reduce customer churn rate by providing high-quality customer service and support.

 Conclusion